Description and scope

 This guidance relates to the procurement of products, services, or works where there are opportunities to implement employment, skills and training (EST) outcomes and deliver social impact.

-It provides relevant procurement guidance, aligned with the Procurement Journey, and includes example requirements in the Annex.
+It provides relevant procurement guidance, aligned with the Procurement Journey, and includes example text and Key Performance Indicators (KPIs) in Annex A.

 Sustainable Procurement Tools